 All too soon your holiday has ended and it is time to board your onward flight return to the United States carrying with you the memories to last a lifetime.

 A morning departure takes you to the colorful town of Pisac where you will find Indian traders who travel from surrounding hillside villages to barter for their daily necessities.
 Your journey takes you below the terraced hillsides of the Incas, where local farmers terrace their crops to the very peaks of the surrounding mountains.
 The lush and verdant farmland dramatically proves the Incas and the generations to follow to be brilliant farmers.
 Visit the ruins at Urmumbamba and Ollantaytambo before following a different route back to Cusco.
+(B)

 Fly to the southeastern highlands or “Altiplano” and into the ancient city of Puno.
 Set on the shores of Lake Titicaca, the highest navigable lake in the world, it is an area resplendent with spectacular landscapes and imposing archaeological ruins.
 Legends abound that the ancient Inca civilization surfaced from the waters of the lake and were the forebears of the Uros Indians who now inhabit the lake’s famous floating islands.
 An excursion to the floating islands is an event that you will not soon forget for its unique setting and hearty inhabitants.
 Constructed of totora reeds that grow along the lakeshore, these islands are home to the Uros Indians who will greet you with a warm welcome and invite you to see their finely embroidered tapestries.
+(B)

 Your private driver and private guide will accompany you along the shores of Lake Titicaca to Copacabana, presenting a delightful array of color and beauty.
 It is at Copacabana that you will find the revered shrine of the “Virgin Morena” representing a mixture of Indian liturgy and Catholic religion.
 Continue to dockside to board your hydrofoil for a thrilling passage to the Island of the Sun.
 Disembark, and if you so choose, climb the sloping hillside to visit the Inca Water Spring, a legendary “fountain of youth”.
 The hilltop view across the lake toward the Andes is spectacular.
 Continue on to Huatajata, located on the shores of Lake Titicaca, where you will find pre-historic reed boats, wandering llamas and alpacas, all within their natural setting.
 A visit to the two museums on the island will acquaint you with the folkloric history of the Kalawayas and their fascination with herbal medicines and black magic.
 Arrive at the Inca Utama Resort for a night’s rest.
+(B)

 A morning departure takes you to the ruins at Tiwanacu, an awesome blend of archaeology and living history within a setting high atop the world.
 Tiwanacu, the capital of a great civilization dating back to 1580 B.C., was one of the largest cities in the world while at its prime in 700 A.D.
 A visit to the temples, aqueducts, and the Sun Gate will reveal the unique craftsmanship of the Tiwanacu artisans.
 Thereafter, continue your journey to the city of La Paz, situated in a deep valley below the wondrous heights of the “Altiplano”.
+(B)

 Enjoy a morning tour of La Paz, known as the “City of Contrasts” for its blend of civilizations.
 Highlights will include the Indian Market, Plaza San Francisco, and the Witch Doctor’s Market.
 A visit to Moon Valley, with its best-described “other world” landscape, comprises a series of monoliths, jagged hills and caves that depict a moon-like setting.
 Return by early afternoon to enjoy the remainder of the day at leisure.
+(B)

 Your journey across the breadth of South America now ending, it is time to board your flight return to the United States carrying with you those great memories to last a lifetime.
+(B)

-Book Your Luxury-Styled or Custom Personalized Itinerary Well In Advance of Your Departure Date and Qualify for a 10% Discount on Your Tour
+Book Your Luxury, Personalized Itinerary Well In Advance of Your Departure Date and Qualify for a 10% Discount On Land Arrangements.